 Currently Vic is the Central Valley Reporter for Pacifica Radio News covering environmental and natural resources issues, as well as general assignment reporting.

 <Redacted> at request of Board Member

 Rych Withers, Executive Director

 Rychard Withers has been the Executive Director of the Fresno Free College Foundation and KFCF from June 2008 to now.
 He is also the station Chief Engineer and is responsible for all aspects of keeping the station on the air including finances, technical infrastructure – installing and maintaining all equipment, all on-air programming, and the physical maintenance of the station and studio facilities.
 Rych was the station’s first volunteer when it first went on the air in 1975 and while he worked full-time in commercial radio as a broadcast engineer for CBS Radio, he stayed a KFCF volunteer the entire time.
 Truth was, his heart was always in free speech programs as a way to create better communities through creative and co-operative programming that would result in in-depth news and commentary, and inspiring arts and cultural programs – programming not typically found in commercial broadcasting.
-Rych is cat-daddy to Pigathia Lee.
+Rych is cat-daddy to Pigathia Lee and The Dude.
 Contact: email@example.com

 Dennis Thompson, Operations Manager